instayu/html-5-calander/Developer-Workflow.md

 YUI's development happens on five main branches.
 The following describes what each of these code branches represents:

-  * `live-docs`: Represents the latest release of YUI, plus any documentation-only updates.
+  * `live-docs`: Represents the latest GA release of YUI, plus any documentation-only updates.
 Any tweaks or additions to the docs for the latest release happen on this branch, and they are reflected on the website.